moolah-ecommerce/wordpress-content-plugin/readme.txt

 == Description ==

-Moolah lets you sell business services directly from your site.
+Moolah lets you sell premium goods and business services directly from your site.

-The Moolah E-Commerce plugin for WordPress will load a Moolah Store into your WordPress Website.
-The plugin loads your store into the page or post of your choice, from which customers can select a product a product and proceed through the checkout.
-Products can be managed from one central location available in the admin area of your site.
+The Moolah E-Commerce plugin for WordPress provides a powerful e-commerce store optimized for simple checkout.
+Simply enter your Store ID, login, and begin selling.
+You can also load your store into non-WordPress sites.

 Features: